Skip to main content

 While not required at this stage, we will likely want to consider introducing a Helm chart repository at some stage in the future.

-Helm charts are versioned, entirely separately from the application version.
+Helm charts are versioned entirely separately from the application version.
 Care must be taken to avoid confusion between the two, particularly when communicating with chart authors in development teams.

 Helm adds Go templates to YAML, and YAML is still YAML.
-The wisdom of applying text templating to JSON-derived data structures aside, we should be conscious of YAML idiosyncracies when authoring charts or defining values.
+The wisdom of applying text templating to JSON-derived data structures aside, we should be conscious of YAML idiosyncrasies when authoring charts or defining values.